aesophor/wmderland/README.md

 </div>

 ## Overview
-Wmderland is a **tiling window manager** written in C/C++ with [Xlib](https://en.wikipedia.org/wiki/Xlib)
+Wmderland is a modern & minimal **tiling window manager** written in C/C++ with [Xlib](https://en.wikipedia.org/wiki/Xlib)

-* A lightweight version of i3wm, written from scratch
+* A lightweight i3, written from scratch
-* An easy-to-use configuration system ([see example](https://github.com/aesophor/Wmderland/blob/master/example/config))
+* An easy-to-use config system ([example](https://github.com/aesophor/Wmderland/blob/master/example/config))
 * Stable, simple and maintainable

-For how it works, please see its [wiki page](https://github.com/aesophor/Wmderland/wiki).
+Please see its [wiki page](https://github.com/aesophor/Wmderland/wiki) for more info.

+## Philosophy / Why Use This?
+#### i3wm
+A versitile window manager which is shipped with i3bar, has a nice tiling alrogithm, several window layout modes (default, stacking, tabbed) and it is very stable.
+However, I think certain areas can be further improved:
+* config system is too complicated
+* there are many features that I've rarely used
+* ~44k lines of C code, which is a bit hard to trace and maintain

+#### Wmderland
+Wmderland, while derives from i3, is built with a different philosophy in mind.
+The plan for Wmderland is to become a modern but minimal tiling window manager
+* follows Unix philosophy - Do one thing and do it well
+* easy-to-use config
+* similar tiling behaviors with i3
+* written in C++ OOP and Xlib.
+Only ~3k lines of C++11 code, hopefully it will be a lot easier to maintain.

+## Main Features
+* Tree-based horizontal and vertical tiling (like i3)
+* Gaps and borders (like i3-gaps)
+* Statically allocated workspaces (i3 has dynamically allocated workspaces)
+* Smart floating (dialog windows will be floating by default, their pos/size will be cached)
+* Easy-to-use [config](https://github.com/aesophor/Wmderland/blob/master/example/config) with runtime reload support
+* Supports a subset of EWMH, see `src/properties.cc`
+* Error recovery mechanism
+* Has a [tiny client](https://github.com/aesophor/Wmderland/tree/master/ipc) which can interact/control Wmderland

 ## Build Requirements
 * g++ (requires C++11)